Drones sound creepy

 Online retail stores

 A brisk walk through your favorite online retail store will introduce you to the thousands of consumer drones available for sale.
+You can learn about how drones work in this store.
 While some are low cost, others are expensive and can be broadly classified into two main categories namely fixed-winged and rotary.
 Each category of drones has its own benefits and drawbacks.

 Fixed wing drones

 Fixed winged drones can be launched from the hand but more often than not, they require a runway or some kind of launching mechanism.
-Having said that, they are swifter and offer greater flight timing in contrast to their rotary counterparts.
+Having said that, we know how drones work in speed.
+They are swifter and offer greater flight timing in contrast to their rotary counterparts.

 The eBee senseFly is a fixed winged drone that has been engineered for surveying and mapping purposes.
 Once launched into the sky, it follows a predetermined trajectory while capturing high resolution images that are later on incorporated into 3D models and map overlays.
 It offers a control range of 4 square miles and comes across as an ideal option for farmers who can use it to survey their fields while boosting their yield.
 The eBee drone costs about $10,000.